timdouglas/grunt-livereload-snippet/README.md

     options: {
       host: 'localhost', //livereload hostname
       port: 35729, //livereload port
-      file: 'index.html', //file to add script snippet to, relative to gruntfile
       add: true, //add to file
       before: '</body>', //location in document to add snippet, before this string
       //or: